AH-Technologies/reasoning-gym/README.md

 This project uses a **unified answer format** that works across all task types:

 ```
-Think step by step and solve the problem carefully.
-When you have your final answer, format it as: <answer>your answer here</answer>
+You are solving a math problem.
+Follow these steps:
+1. Think through the problem step by step
+2. Show your calculation
+3. On the last line, write your final answer EXACTLY in this format: "Final Answer: [number]"
 ```

-Why XML tags?
+Why this format?
+- Clear and explicit for models to follow
-- Works for all answer types (numbers, sequences, text)
+- Works reliably for numerical reasoning tasks
-- Doesn't conflict with task-specific instructions
-- Easy to extract programmatically using `reasoning_gym.utils.extract_answer()`
+- Easy to extract programmatically with robust fallback strategies
-- Follows reasoning-gym's official evaluation approach
+- Consistent between training and evaluation

 This means training and benchmarking use the **exact same prompting and extraction logic**.